Cahir: History

-The name Cathair or an Chathair translates as "stone ringfort", while the name Cathair Dún Iascaigh means "town of the fort of the fishery".
+The name Cathair or an Chathair translates as "stone ringfort", while the name Cathair Dhún Iascaigh means "town of the fort of the fishery".
 In older accounts, it was often spelled "Caher".
 Cahir Abbey was established in the late 12th century.

 For much of its history, the town has been influenced by the Butler family.
 It was from this family that the first Barons of Cahir were created.
 It was known for much of its history as being a defence town.

 Cahir, together with Clonmel, were the centres in South Tipperary of the Quaker population, who constructed a meeting house in Abbey Street in 1833.
 The principal Quaker family names, largely engaged in milling, were Grubb, Going and Walpole.
 It was one of the first towns to be linked by stagecoach in the nineteenth century, when Charles Bianconi commenced services between Clonmel, Cahir and Cashel.
 The building at The Square, where The Galtee Inn is now sited, was the stopping point in the town for Bianconi's coaches.